gigalixir/gigalixir-cli/docs/source/main.rst

     app_dir = Application.app_dir(:gigalixir_getting_started, "priv/repo/migrations")
     Ecto.Migrator.run(repo, app_dir, :up, all: true)

-So for example, if you are running an umbrella app, you may need to change the app name which could be different from your gigalixir app name or your umbrella app name.

-Or if you have more than one app, you may not want to use :elixir:`List.first` to find the app that contains the migrations.
+So for example, if you have more than one app, you may not want to use :elixir:`List.first` to find the app that contains the migrations.

-We're working on making this simpler for all cases, stay tuned.

 .. _`the source code`: https://github.com/gigalixir/gigalixir-cli/blob/master/gigalixir/app.py#L160

 .. _`Launching a remote console`:
 .. _`drop into a remote console`:
+.. _`remote console`:

 How to Drop into a Remote Console
 =================================